 Upon declaration of pregnancy, the Radiation Safety Office will review past radiation exposure history and job function and determine if radiation restrictions should be applied.
 If so, these restrictions will be discussed with the individual and her clinical faculty member and will be provided to both in writing.
 A copy of the U. S. Nuclear Regulatory Commission Regulatory Guide 8.13 "Instruction Concerning Prenatal Radiation Exposure" will be given to the individual as required by the State, NRC and OSHA.
-The student and clinical faculty member (unless privacy is desired) will sign documentation that this information has been given.
+The student will sign documentation that this information has been given.